-The Call for Presentations is now closed.
-If you submitted a proposal, you will be notified by May 15, 2014.
-Thank you for your submission.
+The Call for Proposals is now closed.
+Presenters will be notified by May 23, 2016.

 Presenter Application Form (online)

 This national conference is intended for everyone who supports family members and family caregivers of individuals across all ages.
 Anyone who is affected by Alzheimer’s disease, Multiple Sclerosis, Parkinson’s, ALS, Autism, Down Syndrome, ADHD, intellectual or developmental disabilities, mental health and behavioral health issues, or any other disabling or chronic condition has a stake in this significant issue.
 Families of or providers to military wounded soldiers or veterans, kinship caregivers or providers, and those working with families at risk of abuse or neglect will also have much to gain from attending this conference.
 The audience will include family caregivers, persons with disabilities, older adults, parents, grandparents, guardians, respite providers, social workers, case managers, program managers, nurses, researchers, advocates, direct support staff, teachers, leaders of faith‐based organizations, policy makers, and other community/business leaders who influence and shape the role of respite in the support network.

 What benefits do YOU gain from presenting at the Conference?

 - You gain visibility and recognition as a national leader on Lifespan Respite.